lttng/lttng-docs/contents/using-lttng/controlling-tracing/basic-tracing-session-control.md

 </pre>

 LTTng is very flexible: user space applications may be launched before or after the tracers are started.
-Events will only be recorded if they are properly enabled and if they occur while tracers are started.
+Events are only recorded if they are properly enabled and if they occur while tracers are active.

 A tracing session name may be passed to both the `start` and `stop` commands to start/stop tracing a session other than the current one.